Marc-cn/sdv-security-privacy-elicitation/README.md

-# SDV Security and Privacy Survey
+# SDV Security and Privacy Elicitation

 This repository contains the questionnaire used in the academic study on **Security and Privacy of Software-Defined Vehicles (SDVs)**.